 - You're concerned that you may have made mistakes, or misinterpreted the subject matter; or, the subject is complicated enough or important enough that a review is needed to be confident that the content is correct.

 Of course, this isn't an exclusive list!
 You should request a review any time you feel it to be necessary.
 Even if you just think it might be necessary, it doesn't hurt to ask.
-And if you're just not sure if a review is needed, feel free to drop into the #mdn channel on IRC and ask for a second (or third, or fourth) opinion.
+And if you're just not sure if a review is needed, feel free to drop into the MDN Web Docs room on Matrix and ask for a second (or third, or fourth) opinion.

 Before requesting a review

 Before you request a review, there are a few things you should think about so you can determine how to proceed:

 - How urgent is the review?
 Is the material about a "hot" topic, such as something expected to be a commonly-used technology, or one which will be heavily discussed on blogs and social media?

 - How likely is it that you've made significant mistakes (meaning mistakes which could confuse or mislead readers)?